nilsonrossi/django-bpmn-engine/doc/bpmn/tasks.rst

 .. note::

-  SpiffWorkflow has some basic support for the free Camunda modeler, to use its form building capabilities, but we intend to encapsulate this support in an extension module and remove it from the core library eventually.
+  py_bpmn_engine has some basic support for the free Camunda modeler, to use its form building capabilities, but we intend to encapsulate this support in an extension module and remove it from the core library eventually.